Campaign to Curb The Chat Mags

-- There are several weekly women's chat mags for sale in the UK, with titles like "Chat", "Take a Break", "Pick Me Up", "That's Life" and "Love It".
+- There are several different weekly women's chat mags available in the UK, including "Chat", "Take a Break", "Pick Me Up", "That's Life" and "Love It".

-- Their stories are deliberately chosen to depict men as evil monsters who prey on helpless women and children.
+- They carry a relentless stream of sexually violent stories deliberately selected to depict men as evil monsters preying on helpless females and children.

-- Newsagents display them on low shelves, often close to children's comics.
+- They are displayed on the low shelves of newsagents, often next to the children's comics.

-- Millions of these magazines are sold every week.
+- Millions of these women's chat magazines are sold in the UK every month.

 These magazines have strong adult content displayed on their covers and in the stories they feature.
 Help us get them treated as adult material and moved to the newsagent's top shelves in sealed bags so only the title is visible.